RottenCoin/sentinel/README.md

     $ crontab -e

-In the crontab editor, add the lines below, replacing '$HOME/sentinel' to the path where you cloned sentinel to:
+In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:

-    * * * * * cd $HOME/omega_sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py >> omega_sentinel.log >/dev/null 2>&1
+    * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

 ### 4. Test the Configuration

-Test the config by running all tests from the sentinel folder you cloned into
+Test the config by runnings all tests from the sentinel folder you cloned into

     $ ./venv/bin/py.test ./test